Entkenntnis/challenges-server/README.md

 }
 ```

-, but you can also use other database backends (e.g. mariadb, mysql, ...).
+You can also use other database backends (e.g. mariadb, mysql, ...), but this is optional.
+Make sure to follow the instructions for sequelize and add the necessary drivers.

 ### config.sync